jmcnally17/pacman-old/README.md

 ## Features Pending

 - Add some more animations such as levelling up
+- Increase difficulty as the player levels up
 - (Optional) Switch from MongoDB to PostgreSQL to gain experience using a SQL database with JS and Express

 ## Create React App and Express Application Generator